How to Connect YNAB to Claude (and What It Can't Do)

 Can Claude add transactions to YNAB?

 Yes.
-The YNAB API is read-write for transactions, and most community servers expose create and update tools, so you can enter, split, and recategorize spending in plain language — as long as you’re in a chat doing the asking.
+The YNAB API is read-write for transactions, and most community servers expose create and update tools, so you can enter, split, and recategorize spending in plain language — when you ask, or on a schedule you set up in advance.

 Which YNAB MCP server should I pick?